Modern Slavery Act

 We have established business practices, which are regularly reviewed, to prevent slavery, forced labour, human trafficking and exploitation in our business:

 • Bagnalls has undertaken a thorough Risk Assessment to identify and assess potential risk areas in our business.
 It details the potential risks, who could be harmed and how, the control measures in place, and how they will be checked.
+An annual review is undertaken to ensure that the risk assessment and controls are in place and being adhered to.

-• We conduct checks to ensure our employees have the right to work in the UK before commencing employment with us;
+• We conduct checks to ensure our employees have the right to work in the UK before commencing employment with us.

-• We directly employ our people rather than using agencies to provide labour, wherever possible;
+• We directly employ our people rather than using agencies to provide labour, wherever possible.

 • We are a Living Wage employer and require sub-contractors employing people to work on our contracts lasting 8 weeks or longer to pay the Living Wage to those people working on our sites.